pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`shape_list_demo_1`

-This code demonstrates the concept of optimizing drawing in the Arcade library by reducing draw time.
-It shows the performance impact of not using buffering when drawing a grid of squares and explains the importance of minimizing the time to load points and colors to the graphics card.
-By timing the drawing process and understanding the inefficiencies when loading points and colors repeatedly, the code prompts the consideration of buffering techniques to improve rendering speed in Arcade applications.
+This example demonstrates the inefficient method of drawing a grid of squares on the screen using the Arcade library without any optimization or buffering techniques.
+By individually drawing each square instead of using more efficient techniques such as sprite batching or shape lists, the process becomes time-consuming, resulting in a slower frame rate.
+The script also measures and displays the time taken per frame to draw the grid to give an idea of the performance impact caused by this approach.
+This serves as a starting point to demonstrate the importance of optimization in rendering complex scenes using Arcade or other similar libraries.

 shape_list_demo_2.py
 --------------------